OliverBrotchie/emailwiz/README.md

 Let's say you want to access your mail with Thunderbird or mutt or another email program.
 For my domain, the server information will be as follows:

-- SMTP server: `mx.domain.tld`
+- SMTP server: `mta.domain.tld`
 - SMTP port: 465
-- IMAP server: `mx.domain.tld`
+- IMAP server: `mta.domain.tld`
 - IMAP port: 993
 - Username `user` (I.e. *not* `user@domain.tld`)

 The last point is important.
 Many email systems use a full email address on login.
-Since we just simply use local PAM logins, only the user's name is used (this makes a difference if you're using luke's [mutt-wizard](https://github.com/lukesmithxyz/mutt-wizard), etc.).
+Since we just simply use local BSDAuth logins, only the user's name is used (this makes a difference if you're using luke's [mutt-wizard](https://github.com/lukesmithxyz/mutt-wizard), etc.).

 ## Tweaking things